sheldonhull/sheldonhull.hugo/content/blog/2019-11-04-getting-starting-with-python-for-data-exploration.md

 First, can they?
 Yes.
 But just because there is a library someone created to give you some of these features, are the languages themselves first class data exploration languages, especially for adhoc and exploratory work.
 I think most would agree: _no_.

+To be very clear, I know there are possibilities, such as the newer Azure Data Studio powershell notebook feature, and likely other modules that can help with exploration.
+What I'm trying to be clear about is that those are all exceptions to the rule, whereas exploration in Python is a first class citizen from the start. (coming from a dedicated PowerShell addict :grin:)

 Traditionally, I've used Azure Data Studio or SQL Management Studio and run individually queries in a large sql script to explore and manpulate the data.
 However, once you start wanting to pivot, aggregate, sum, and do various other experimental actions, T-SQL can be over complicated to do this for that adhoc work.
 Just because you can do unpivot doesn't mean it's a smarter use of time than using a pivot table in Excel for adhoc work (as much as it pains me to say).

 {{% premonition type="info" title="Azure Data Studio" %}}

 Azure datastudio is making great progress with their SQL Server based notebooks, which I highly recommend checking out.
 It's still in it's infancy, so while it's pretty useful for basics, if you want to stick with a scripted approach to explore, python will be superior.
+Just recently PowerShell based code cells are available too, I believe.

 {{% /premonition %}}